 This entry was posted on Tuesday, September 8th, 2009 at 4:38 pm and is filed under Literature, Technology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 I love my Amazon Kindle.
 I have one of the original ones bought it the day they came out.
 A feature I continue to ask for on the Kindle is some indicator of some page number one could find on a physical copy of the book.
 Lacking this feature I had to get creative when citing a work I only have access to on the Kindle.

 Normally, using APA style, you would make an in-text citation for a book with this format:

 (Author’s last name, Publication year, page number), e.g. (Smith, 1981, p.
 56).

 As previously mentioned, a Kindle does not give us page numbers.
 So, what does APA say about such circumstances?
 For electronic works without page numbers, APA actually allows for using the paragraph after some heading or using chapters and sections.

 For a citation in my paper on virtual teams from Talent Is Overrated: What Really Separates World-Class Performers from Everybody Else by Geoff Colvin I used the following in-text citation:

 (Covin, 2008, Ch.
 2 ¶2)

 The text is found after the Chapter 2 heading in the second paragraph.
 This method is preferrable to using the location indicator given by the Kindle itself for the following reasons:

 - Kindle location is inprecise, unless you’re only looking at the citation on the screen.